thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 | 32 | msgHash | uint256 | The message hash
 | 96 | sig | byte[] | The final recovered BLS threshold signature

-More information can be found in the [Recovered threshold signatures section of DIP7](https://github.com/dashpay/dips/blob/master/dip-0007.md#recovered-threshold-signatures).
+More information can be found in the [Recovered threshold signatures<!--noref--> section of DIP7](https://github.com/dashpay/dips/blob/master/dip-0007.md#recovered-threshold-signatures<!--noref-->).

 <!--
 The following annotated hexdump shows a `qsigrec` message.
 (The